 Most people in the tech world are gung-ho about the virtues of Big Data analytics.
 Don’t we always keep hearing these stories about how Big Data analytics are hugely helpful to the companies?
-Not only it doubles up customer retention, but also increases cross-sell to a great extent, and allows the companies to cut costs by 95%.
+Not only it doubles up customer retention, but it also increases cross-sell to a great extent and allows the companies to cut costs by 95%.

 In fact, business leaders are just so fervent about its potential of transforming a business that in some spheres, it is also being regarded as “the planet’s new natural resource.”

 Despite the fact that most people keep promoting a specific tool or solution, what remains crucial to succeed with Big Data is solving business problems.
 So, here, let’s begin by understanding Big Data.

 So what makes Big Data different?

 Well, to start with, Big Data can be anything.
 Like it refers to a technology set or solution architecture, and often it is even used for describing a business challenge.
 Many a time it is also used to refer to the data and this way the term keeps evolving.